Stamp Act 1765: Stamp Act Congress

 The Stamp Act Congress was held in New York in October 1765.
 Twenty-seven delegates from nine colonies were the members of the Congress, and their responsibility was to draft a set of formal petitions stating why Parliament had no right to tax them.
 Among the delegates were many important men in the colonies.
 Historian John Miller observes, "The composition of this Stamp Act Congress ought to have been convincing proof to the British government that resistance to parliamentary taxation was by no means confined to the riffraff of colonial seaports."

 The youngest delegate was 26-year-old John Rutledge of South Carolina, and the oldest was 65-year-old Hendrick Fisher of New Jersey.
 Ten of the delegates were lawyers, ten were merchants, and seven were planters or land-owning farmers; all had served in some type of elective office, and all but three were born in the colonies.
 Four died before the colonies declared independence, and four signed the Declaration of Independence; nine attended the first and second Continental Congresses, and three were Loyalists during the Revolution.

 New Hampshire declined to send delegates, and North Carolina, Georgia, and Virginia were not represented because their governors did not call their legislatures into session, thus preventing the selection of delegates.
 Despite the composition of the congress, each of the Thirteen Colonies eventually affirmed its decisions.
 Six of the nine colonies represented at the Congress agreed to sign the petitions to the King and Parliament produced by the Congress.
 The delegations from New York, Connecticut, and South Carolina were prohibited from signing any documents without first receiving approval from the colonial assemblies that had appointed them.

 Massachusetts governor Francis Bernard believed that his colony's delegates to the Congress would be supportive of Parliament.
 Timothy Ruggles in particular was Bernard's man, and was elected chairman of the Congress.
 Ruggles' instructions from Bernard were to "recommend submission to the Stamp Act until Parliament could be persuaded to repeal it."
 Many delegates felt that a final resolution of the Stamp Act would actually bring Britain and the colonies closer together.
-Robert Livingston of New York stressed the importance of removing the Stamp Act from the public debate, writing to his colony's agent in England, "If I really wished to see America in a state of independence I should desire as one of the most effectual means to that end that the stamp act should be enforced."
+Robert Livingston of New York stressed the importance of removing the Stamp Act from the public debate, writing to his colony's agent in Britain, "If I really wished to see America in a state of independence I should desire as one of the most effectual means to that end that the stamp act should be enforced."